amroadel/LTO/README.md

 ```

 ## LICENSE
-- Our project is released under the MIT License.
+- This work is licensed under the Apache-2.0 license.
 - Our project also involves the following assets from other research or project.
     1. [CoOp](https://github.com/KaiyangZhou/CoOp)
     2. [TipAdapter](https://github.com/gaopengcuhk/Tip-Adapter)

-## License and Citation
+## Citation
-This work is licensed under the Apache-2.0 license.
 ```bash
 @inproceedings{zheng2024learning,
   title={Learning to obstruct few-shot image classification over restricted classes},